Condzi/rt/notes/notes.md

 own simple UT library and add the testing as a step in GitHub pipeline?

 # To do / priority
-- math: vectors, matrices + unit tests for them!
-  - this is just for the 2D part (debug shapes / textures), for 3D we'll need more stuff

 - window creation
 - DirectX 11 immediate pipeline
   - simple texture rendering (for CPU raytraycer)